-Consider the crime writer
+Consider the cop, too.

 This last sunny Sunday afternoon, my wife and I were strolling, window shopping, actually, in the yuppified part of downtown Asheville, North Carolina.
 A street musician sat with his back to the sole of a giant black flatiron, a public sculpture across the way from an old flatiron building.
 The street scene included a number of pedestrians and, within a couple of blocks, numerous charming boutiques and cafés.